-I have been active in the mobile telecommunications industry for the past decade or so and covered various angles: I have acted as a senior executive, entrepreneur, investor, advisor and mentor to companies and entrepreneurs large and small in various sub-sectors, from games, music and video to value-added services, marketing and SMS.
+I have been active in the mobile telecommunications industry for the past decade and a half and cover various angles: I have been and am acting as a founder, senior executive, angel investor, advisor and mentor to companies and entrepreneurs large and small in various sub-sectors, from games, education, music and video to value-added services, marketing and SMS.

-I have previously been looking at business and corporate affairs (including licensing, etc) for mobile games publisher Hands-On Mobile and, following a buy-out of the business outside the US and China, headed corporate and business affairs at Connect 2 Media (I co-founded this company, raised money, added via the acquisition of Rayfusion and rebuilt their product portfolio).
+Earlier, I was responsible for business and corporate affairs (including licensing, etc) for mobile games publisher Hands-On Mobile (then one of the largest in the world) and, following a buy-out of the non-US business, headed corporate and business affairs at Connect 2 Media (I co-founded this company, raised money, added via the acquisition of Rayfusion and rebuilt their product portfolio).
 Prior to all that, in 2002, I helped launch some of the world’s first mobile artist channels for their fans; artists we worked with included Britney Spears, Duran Duran, Eve, DJ Bobo, and Nena.
 By (original) profession, I am a lawyer and I have worked with Deringer Tessin Herrmann & Sedemund (now part of Freshfields) in Brussels and Luther & Partner in Hamburg.
 My focus there was corporate, corporate transactional (M&A, restructurings, IPOs, etc) and media and telecommunications.
 Check my LinkedIn profile for a full run-down of my bio.

-I have recently focussed increasingly working with young people on furthering insight on future developments.
-I am a Governor of the Fallibroome Academy, one of the best-performing comprehensives in England and am a co-organiser of TEDx Youth @ Manchester, which, in 2009, was the world’s first TEDx event specifically addressing young people.
-I have also been a co-curator of the MLOVE Teen Camp.
-I have recently been inducted as a Fellow of the Royal Society of Arts (better known as The RSA) in recognition of my contributions to technology, social media and education.
+My focus on education and working with young people is also shown in some voluntary activities: I am a Governor of the Fallibroome Academy, one of the best-performing comprehensives in England and am a member of the steering committee of TEDx Youth @ Manchester, which, in 2009, was the world’s first TEDx event specifically addressing young people.
+I am an expert in the excellent Apps for Good programme and have also been a co-curator of the MLOVE Teen Camp.
+I have been inducted as a Fellow of the Royal Society of Arts (better known as The RSA) in recognition of my contributions to technology, social media and education.
 The RSA calls itself “an enlightenment organisation committed to finding innovative practical solutions to today’s social challenges”, and this is something I wholeheartedly embrace!